Have you thought about why phones blast?

 In most cases, a mobile blast or mobile explosion occurs due to a mobile battery blast.
 Let us try to find out the exact reason for a mobile battery failure that causes mobile blasting.

-Lithium batteries are used in all the devices that can be accomplished because it is considered as they are the most energy-efficient.
+Lithium batteries are used in all mobile devices as they are the most energy efficient for their compact size.

 But in recent years, there were a lot of incidents of mobile blasts because of battery bursting.